 Natural teeth are designed to last a lifetime.
 Unfortunately, this is not the case for many people.
 Many people are missing at least one tooth, sometimes even all of their teeth, due to periodontal disease, tooth decay or trauma.
 Thanks to advances in dental technology, a realistic replacement has been developed that acts, looks and feels just like natural teeth.

 Dental implants are now the number one solution for replacing missing teeth.
 They are the only solution that most resemble real teeth.
 If you put a natural tooth and dental implant side by side, you will see that their parts are very similar; a root that holds the tooth in place and a crown which is the part seem above the gums.
 Just like natural teeth, if implants are cared for properly with regular brushing and flossing and dental check-ups, they can last a lifetime.

-Dr. Heather Adams is a local restorative dentist in Rogers Arkansas that offers many types of dental implants for patients missing one, multiple or all of their teeth.
+Dr. Heather Adams is a local restorative dentist in Rogers Arkansas that offers many types of dental implants in Rogers, AR for patients missing one, multiple or all of their teeth.
 She coordinates treatment with local oral surgeons or periodontists to bring her patients the very best tooth replacement option.
 To understand why teeth implants are the best option, it’s important to understand what they are made up of and how they work.